margo/specification/system-design/fleet-management/workload/workload-fleet-management-edge-onboarding.md

 **The onboarding process includes:**

-- The end user provides the the Workload Fleet Management web service's root URL to the device's management client
+- The end user provides the the Workload Fleet Management (WFM) web service's root URL to the device's management client
-- The device's management client downloads the workload orchestration solution vendor's public root CA certificate using the [Onboarding API](../../margo-api-reference/workload-api/onboarding-api/rootca-download.md)
+- The device's management client downloads the WFM solution vendor's public root CA certificate using the [Onboarding API](../../margo-api-reference/workload-api/onboarding-api/rootca-download.md)
-- Context and trust is established between the device's management client and the Workload Fleet Management web service
+- Context and trust is established between the device's management client and the WFM web service
-- The device's management client uses the [Onboarding API](../../margo-api-reference/workload-api/onboarding-api/device-onboarding.md) to onboard with the workload orchestration service.
+- The device's management client uses the [Onboarding API](../../margo-api-reference/workload-api/onboarding-api/device-onboarding.md) to onboard with the WFM.
 - The device's management client receives the client Id, client secret and token endpoint URL used to generate a bearer token.
 - The device's management client receives the URL for the Git repository containing its desired state and an associated access token for authentication
-- The [device capabilities](./device-capability-reporting.md) information is sent from the device to the workload orchestration web service using the [Device API](../../margo-api-reference/workload-api/device-api/device-capabilities.md)
+- The [device capabilities](./device-capability-reporting.md) information is sent from the device to the WFM web service using the [Device API](../../margo-api-reference/workload-api/device-api/device-capabilities.md)

 > Note:
 > 🔐 Indicates communication is secure and requires authentication/authorization.